microsoft/fluentui-react-native/apps/fluent-tester/docs/windows.md

 ## Running the App

 1. Run `yarn` from the root of the repo
+2. From this directory, run `yarn install-windows-test-app`
-2. From this directory, simply `yarn windows`
+3. From this directory, simply `yarn windows`

 ## Debugging